jabedzaman/dev-workflow/readme.md

 ---

-In those halcyon days, my sanctuary was a labyrinth of configurations and customizations, meticulously crafted to fuel my quest for digital mastery.
-At the heart of it all stood my Linux fortress, fortified with the might of Arch Linux and adorned with the regal crown of awesomewm, a tiling window manager par excellence.

 These were the tools I used prevoiusly on my DELL Inspiron 15 series laptop with an Intel i5-1135G7 CPU and 16GB of RAM:

 - the chad [arch](https://archlinux.org) ovio.